Let’s Have Fun with History

 (Suggested for ages 10+)

 Sneak a peek at some 1800s unmentionables!
-Groups will see some of the popular styles ladies, gentlemen and even children would have worn in the 1800s.
+Groups will see some of the popular styles ladies, gentlemen and even children would have worn in the mid-1800s, including their undergarments.

 One Room School House Lesson